 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
 This guidance requires that financial assets measured at amortized cost be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on historical experience, current conditions and reasonable and supportable forecasts that affect the collectibility.
 This guidance is effective for public companies for annual reporting periods beginning after December 15, 2019 and for interim periods within those fiscal years.
 This guidance is effective for private companies, and emerging growth companies that choose to take advantage of the extended transition periods, for annual reporting periods beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
-The Company is currently assessing the potential impact that the adoption of ASU 2016-13 will have on its consolidated financial statements.
+Additionally, in November 2018, the FASB issued ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments-Credit Losses ("ASU 2018-19"), which mitigates transition complexity by requiring that for nonpublic business entities the amendments in ASU 2016-13 are effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
+The amendments in ASU 2018-19 also clarify that receivables arising from operating leases are not within the scope of Subtopic 326-20, but instead, should be accounted for in accordance with Topic 842, Leases.
+The Company is currently assessing the potential impact that the adoption of ASU 2016-13 and ASU 2018-19 will have on its consolidated financial statements.